strategineer/personal-website/content/books/2024-07-02/index.md

 I picked this book up after being really disappointed with [John Scalzi's The Kaiju Preservation Society](/books/9780765389121/).
 It's just a profoundly mid novel but its poor handling of "woke" themes is particularly pathetic.

 Having read [The Galaxy, and the Ground Within by Becky Chambers](/books/9781473647688/) last year and having really enjoyed it, I knew that she was interested in and skilled at telling empathetic stories about diverse people, each of them being unique, special in their own way and deserving of love.
+Her niche seems to be "found family" sci-fi and she's great at writing this kind of story.
 She tells hopeful stories without shying away from "real" issues which makes the happy moments feel more earned.
 This is the kind of story I was looking to read and Becky Chambers nailed it.

 The Long Way To A Small, Angry Planet is filled with characters that are so alive and believable.
 Becky Chambers excels at depicting characters, human and nonhuman alike, in a way that makes it impossible to not empathize with them.
 And, in doing so, she's able to put her characters in a variety of situations, from the mundane to the exciting and tense, and no matter what the stakes are, I'm at the edge of my seat.

 Sure, there's a galactic federation and universe-spanning political stuff happening.
-But none of that matters until the moment it impacts the characters's lives (it does because the societies we live in/under impact everyone's life whether you like it or not).
+But none of that matters until the moment it impacts the characters's lives (Nothing happens in a vacuum hehe).
 The characters are the frame through which we see the entire universe of the novel and I love it because Becky Chambers's characters are so vibrant and easy to love.

-Nothing happens in a vacuum (hehe).

-This hyper focus on character is fantastic to read because Becky Chambers is so good at.
-I'd think that more authors (*cough* John Scalzi *cough*) would be interested in writing this klnd of character-centric story if they could.
+This focus on character is fantastic to read because Becky Chambers is so good at it.
+I'd think that more authors (*cough* John Scalzi *cough*) would be interested in writing this kind of character-centric story if they could.
 But I don't think it's that easy even though Becky Chambers makes it look like it is.

 I'm dead set on reading more of Becky Chambers's work and you can expect me to do so sooner rather than later.